 #4 – All You Wanted

 From the first major-label album, The Spirit Room, which was recorded by Michelle Brand in 2001, “All You Wanted” was the second single to be released.
 It was one of three songs from the album to realize chart success as it peaked as high as number two on the US Billboard Mainstream Top 40, number four on the US Billboard Adult Top 40 Airplay, and number six on the US Billboard Hot 100.
 Overseas, All You Wanted charted as high as number three on New Zealand’s official music chart and at number thirty-three on the UK Singles Chart.
-Inspirational despite the heartbreak theme, had Branch’s fairytale-like approach to the subject through her vocals and music play come across as a bit of a soul-soothing tune.
+Inspirational despite the heartbreak theme, Branch’s fairytale-like approach to the subject through her vocals and music play comes across as a bit of a soul-soothing tune.